 Our certificate programs offer a structured path of core required courses alongside numerous elective course options – allowing students the flexibility to achieve their specific goals while still gaining the technical skills and knowledge essential to a contemporary creative practice.
 With effort and dedication, our programs will give you the edge needed to make your creative ideas a reality.

-For more information about our certificate programs, please select one of the links above, or contact us here.
+For more information about our certificate programs, please select one of the drop-down links above, or contact us here.

 Frequently Asked Questions